-69. Colours are also an important part of the town's overall character.
-Render should normally be in pastel colours and painted timber should be off-white with strong colours normally reserved for front doors, railings and shop-fronts.
+64. Colours are also an important part of the Conservation Area's overall character.
+Render should normally be in pastel colours and painted timber should be offwhite with strong colours normally reserved for front doors, railings and shopfronts.

-Boundary walls and railings
+Boundary Walls and Railings

-70. Many residential streets and properties retain walled or railed forecourts, which are critical to the special character of the conservation area.
-Particular attention
+65. Many residential properties retain walled or railed forecourts, which are critical to the special character of the Conservation Area.
+Particular attention needs to be given to ensuring that boundary walls and railings are not removed to allow parking and are not inappropriately replaced.

-- needs to be given to ensuring that boundary walls and railings are not removed to allow parking and are not inappropriately replaced. - 71.
-Ironwork should generally be painted in dark colours or to match the 'livery' of the house.
-The ubiquitous 'heritage black and gold' is best avoided. - 72.
+- 66. Ironwork should generally be painted in dark colours or to match the 'livery' of the house.
+The ubiquitous 'heritage black and gold' is best avoided. - 67.
 Front gardens are an important local amenity.
-They enrich the conservation area visually and can provide sustainable drainage.
+They enrich the Conservation Area visually and can provide sustainable drainage.

-New development within the conservation area
+New Development within the Conservation Area

-- 73. Generally, where new development and / or extensions are proposed it is important that they are guided by sound design principles, as well as sympathetic detailing in relation to its historic context.
-It is particularly important to avoid standardized solutions whether in a domestic or commercial context All forms of new development within the conservation area should: - Preserve and reinforce the 'local distinctiveness' and character of the conservation area, including street patterns, open spaces and trees, plot boundaries and boundary treatments; - Have regard for existing building lines and the orientation of existing development; - Respond to the particular rhythm and articulation of the subdivision of the street scape and individual buildings in terms of bays and openings that break up the facade; - Reinforce the distinctive character and grain of the particular character area of the conservation area, through an informed understanding of its building forms and styles, features and materials; - Respect the scale and massing of surrounding buildings.
-It is essential that new development is not out of scale with existing buildings by way of its height, floor levels, size of windows and doors, overall massing and roof scape; - Maintain key views and vistas within, into and out of the Conservation Area; and - Where possible, minimise the visual impact of parked vehicles and the provision of parking areas on the streetscape and landscape setting of historic streets and buildings. - 74.
-Where new development is proposed for areas that are adjacent to, rather than within, the conservation area, it will be equally important to have care and consideration for the impact of the intended scheme on the setting of the conservation area.
-Where appropriate, all forms of new development should respect the principles listed above, with particular concern to: - Ensure new development continues the local scale, form and materials in order to reinforce the distinctive architectural character of the immediate context; - Consider the impact of new development on key views and vistas; - 75.
-Good quality, contemporary designs may be appropriate in the conservation area, but the concern must be to avoid incongruous and low grade, brash and ostentatious development - 76.
+- 68. Generally, where new development and / or extensions are proposed it is important that they are guided by sound design principles, as well as sympathetic detailing in relation to its historic context.
+It is particularly important to avoid standardised solutions whether in a domestic or commercial context.
+All forms of new development within the Conservation Area should: - Preserve and reinforce the 'local distinctiveness' and character of the Conservation Area, including street patterns, open spaces and trees, plot boundaries and boundary treatments; - Have regard for existing building lines and the orientation of existing development; - Respond to the particular rhythm and articulation of the subdivision of the street scape and individual buildings in terms of bays and openings that break up the façade; - Reinforce the distinctive character and grain of the particular character area of the Conservation Area, through an informed understanding of its building forms and styles, features and materials.; - Respect the scale and massing of surrounding buildings.
+It is essential that new development is not out of scale with existing buildings by way of its height, floor levels, size of windows and doors, overall massing and roof scape; - Maintain key views and vistas within, into and out of the Conservation Area; and - Where possible, minimise the visual impact of parked vehicles and the provision of parking areas on the streetscape and landscape setting of historic streets and buildings - 69.
+Where new development is proposed for areas that are adjacent to, rather than within, the Conservation Area, it will be equally important to have care and consideration for the impact of the intended scheme on the setting of the Conservation Area.
+Where appropriate, all forms of new development should respect the principles listed above, with particular concern to: - Ensure new development continues the local scale, form and materials in order to reinforce the distinctive architectural character of the immediate context; - Consider the impact of new development on key views and vistas. - 70.
+Good quality, contemporary designs may be appropriate in the conservation area, but the concern must be to avoid incongruous and low grade, brash and ostentatious development - 71.
 The Town and Country Planning (Development Management Procedure) (Wales) Order 2016 requires applications for certain types of development to be accompanied by a design and access statement.
 This includes all major development, and in respect of development in Conservation Areas, developments for one or more dwellings or for provision of buildings with floorspace of 100 square metres or more.
-Further detailed guidance on Design and Access Statements is found in the Welsh Government/Design Commission for Wales document Design and Access Statements in Wales: Why, What and How.
+Further detailed guidance on Design and Access Statements is found in the Welsh Government/Design Commission for Wales document Design and Access Statements in Wales: Why, What and How